Mohammad-doudar/node_modules_switcher/README.md

 ## Advantages:
 - Fast
-- easy to understand
+- Easy to understand
-- Not poluted
+- Not a bloatware

 ## Downsides:
 - this approach is saving the two node_modules folders in the project which means double the amount of disk is going to be needed